cs5220-f20/matmul-project/README.md

 job; they also set environment variables so that OpenBLAS, VecLib, and MKL don't get an unfair advantage by exploiting multiple cores.

-You can also manually submit the `.pbs` scripts to the compute nodes by typing
+You can also manually submit the `.pbs` scripts to the compute nodes by using

     qsub job-*.pbs

 i.e. if you want to benchmark only your own code, you would type `qsub job-mine.pbs`.
 Note that this is what happens "under the hood" when you run the timers on the compute nodes with make commands.

-Note that the intel compiler isn't loaded into your environment by default, and thus running make commands will not work unless you load the cs5220 module with the command `module load cs5220`.
+To clear up some of your workspace, use

+    make clean

+which will remove executables and compute node logs (but not your code or benchmarks).
+To remove everything except for code, use

+    make realclean

 ## Plotting results

 You can produce timing plots by running